 In an effort to minimize my disappointment on this initial call, I will announce myself and give you a hint.
 I will literally say something like this: “My name is HRNasty and I work with a company called Acme Publishing.
 You applied for a position with our sales group and I was wondering if you were still looking for new opportunities.
 I realize I am calling un announced, is this a good time?”

-I don’t know how many times I get the following even before I can introduce myself:
+I don’t know how many times I get the following even after I introduce myself per the above.
+I often hear:

 - “Uh Huh”